eddie-energy/architecture/arc42/marketplace/architectural-decisions/architectural-decisions.md

 order: 5
 ---

-## Monolithic vs. Microservice Deployment
+## Monolithic deployment of the Marketplace

 ### Context

-The goal of the Marketplace is to enable customers to find and use energy services, while eligible parties can access the customer data they need.
-Concerns were raised about the operational complexities of microservices, particularly around managing inter-service communication and deployment overhead.
+The goal of the Marketplace is to enable customers to find and use energy services, and to enable eligible parties to find customer data.
+When designing such a system, the operational complexity of a microservice approach, particularly regarding inter-service communication and deployment overhead, may become concerning.

 ### Decision

 Opt for a monolithic deployment to simplify development, testing, and maintenance efforts, ensuring quicker delivery and fewer integration challenges.

 ### Consequences

 This decision reduces system complexity and accelerates initial implementation but may limit scalability and flexibility in the long term if requirements evolve significantly.

 ### Alternatives

 Employ a microservice architecture, which would involve breaking functionalities into smaller, independently deployable units.

 <!--